sharetribe/flex-docs/src/docs/integrations/how-to-integrate-3rd-party-payment-gateway/index.md

 Depending on the payment method, the payment may happen in one or two steps.
 The two steps are:

-* Authorization (payment gateway reserved the money from the buyer’s credit card)
+* Authorization (payment gateway reserves the money from the buyer's credit card)
 * Capture (payment gateway transfers the money from the buyer)

 Credit card payments use these two steps, whereas some payment methods like [giropay][giropay] or [iDEAL][ideal] have only one step where the payment is authorized and captured in one go.